dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 recognize this, paired with the fact that many of the people around me wanted me to ultimately fail.
 A decade later, I found myself asking "Why the fuck did they not suggest X or advise me about Y?"
-The reason is because many of the people around me never wanted me to succeed, but they also did not want to appear to interfere.
+The reason is because a few people around me didn't actually want me to succeed, but they also did not want to appear to interfere.
 Why?
 Drug legalization.
-It was because I supported legalization.
+It was because I supported legalization and other controversial causes.

-Actively or passively preventing someone from giving back to others and being a positive influence in their live is the equivalent to topping a tree.
+Actively or passively preventing someone from giving back to others and being a positive influence in their life is the equivalent to topping a tree.
 Their social network will be so stunted later in their life and they probably won't know what happened.
 Again, there's much I could have done and it's hard to argue that this was intentional.
 Maybe they were justified.
-Maybe they never thought to do that and it's just a coincidence that my only protege stabbed me in the back more times than I can count.
+Maybe they never thought to do that and it's just a coincidence that my people stabbed me in the back more times than I can count.

 <a name="light-dark-good-evil"/>